-Once you finally reach the summit, you'll have sweeping 360-degree views including the islands outside of Innisfail, Cairns and the Trinity Inlet, as well as mountain backdrops to the south.
+Once you finally reach the summit, you'll have sweeping 360-degree views including the Cairns & Great Barrier Reef islands spanning outside of Innisfail, Cairns and the Trinity Inlet, as well as beautiful mountain backdrop views to the south.

 There are several spots to sit and rest and enjoy the views.
 I found that the best views were just a little further down past the summit where there are some large flat rocks that make a perfect vantage point.

-I'd recommend starting the Walsh's Pyramid hike early in the morning, even before first light.
-This is because it can get pretty hot on the track, and you'll get to enjoy some incredible sunrise views at even half-way.
+I'd recommend starting Walsh's Pyramid hike early in the morning, even before first light.
+This is because it can get pretty hot on the track, and you'll get to enjoy some incredible sunrise views even at the halfway mark.

 Since this hike will take at least 3.4-4 hours, remember also to bring water as you won't find any on the track.

-Best Time to Tackle the Walsh's Pyramid Hike
+Best Time to Attempt the Walsh's Pyramid Hike

 It's possible to hike Walsh's Pyramid all year round but it'll definitely be warmer in the hot, wet season.